Skip to main content

 To resolve the warnings:

-1. After you update the missing passwords for the properties in the YAML file, select Done check box under the Status column.
+1. After updating the missing passwords for the properties in the YAML file, select the Done checkbox in the Status column.

 Warning

-2. Click Close, and then click Apply this version.
+2. Click Close, then click Apply this version.

 The Warning icon next to the version disappears.